English BA (Hons)

 Introduction:

-Informed by cutting-edge research and developments in the discipline, including the subject’s relationship with the digital
+• Informed by cutting-edge research and developments in the discipline, including the subject’s relationship with digital technologies.

 Why Study English at NTU?

 Our lively learning community offers a nurturing, friendly, and supportive environment, with extensive pastoral provision.
-Students select their own pathway through the course via a variety of optional modules which gives the flexibility and freedom to develop critical and textual specialisms and interdisciplinary connections, finally deciding on a traditional dissertation or alternative capstone final project.
+Students select their own pathway through the course via a variety of optional modules which gives the flexibility and freedom to develop critical and textual specialisms and interdisciplinary connections.
+In the final year, students have the freedom to undertake either a traditional dissertation or an alternative industry-focused capstone project.

-The English team’s links with cultural organisations and industry in Nottingham (for example, Nottingham UNESCO City of Literature) and beyond directly feed into the course, offering our students opportunities to engage with the wider local community.
-Unlike many of our competitors, our employability pathway is embedded, ensuring direct connections between studying the subject and our students’ futures.
+The English team’s links with cultural organisations and industry in Nottingham (for example, Nottingham UNESCO City of Literature) and beyond directly feed into the course, offering our students opportunities to engage with the wider local community and local literary industry.
+Unlike many other BA English courses, our employability pathway is embedded, ensuring direct connections between studying the subject and our students’ futures.

 What's Different About Us

 Approachable and accessible, we are proud of our consistently high student satisfaction score and our range of modules and teaching methods.
-We are a relatively small course - we know our students and they know us!
-Year 1 is a shop window, year 2 gives you a chance to explore different concessions, with more optionality; and in year 3, as well as having a passion you want to explore in a dissertation, you will know the exact modules you want to choose to finish your degree.
+We are a relatively small course, which means that we know our students and they know us!
+Year One is a shop window and allows you to develop essential foundational skills; Year Two gives you a chance to explore a range of options, and to deepen your knowledge and broaden your skills; and in year 3 you will continue that process, and explore a passion in a dissertation or capstone project.

 And that's not everything ...